 I returned to work in late 2017 and had big news for the family.
 We were once again pregnant with our twins — whom we welcomed to this world in July of 2018.

-- Become as strong as I can — physically, mentally, and emotionally
+Become as healthy as I can — physically, mentally, and emotionally

-- Be much more active and support my family in the home environment and in my professional spaces.
+Be much more active and support my family in the home environment and my professional spaces.

-- Be available and accessible, at all times, by the medical team for when a good donor heart is found.
+Be available and accessible, at all times, for when the medical team finds a for when a good donor heart for me.

 It’s been quite a journey for my family and me — with each passing day filled with the ups and downs of life.
 As we take these small, careful steps forward, I look back to see where I have flown, where I have landed, and when I was unable to soar.
 But through perseverance, hope, and faith, I’m still standing.

-My family and I are prospering through the many people in our family, friends, and community.
-It is at this moment that I extend a deep and heartfelt, “Thank you” to those who offered me the great support and encouragement along the way.
+My family and I prosper through the many people in our family, friends, and communicate this moment.
+I extend a deep and heartfelt “Thank you” to those who offered me generous support and encouragement along the way.
 To those who are on my medical team, I thank you for every minute of each passing day.
 No one knows more love than you, who gave me more than just a fighting chance.